VirochaanRG/MES-Event-Management-System/src/README.md

 Basic setup steps to ensure this works for us.

-First ensure you have Postgres and Node.js are downloaded on your local computer.
+First ensure you have Postgres and Node.js are downloaded on your local computer. **If you don't want to change the password just set the password as "password" when you download postgres**.
+Currently the .ENV file dooesn't work so you will have to fill in the password you do set in the postgres url.

 Stay in the root folder and all commands should be done in the root folder unless specified: MES-Event-Management-System (not src).